openbsd/src/gnu/llvm/llvm/docs/NewPassManager.rst

   FooModulePass::run(Module& M, ModuleAnalysisManager& AM) {
     auto &FAM = AM.getResult<FunctionAnalysisManagerModuleProxy>(M).getManager();

-    // Invalidate all analysis results for function F FAM.invalidate(F, PreservedAnalyses::none());
+    // Invalidate all analysis results for function F1.
+    FAM.invalidate(F1, PreservedAnalyses::none());

-    // Invalidate all analysis results
+    // Invalidate all analysis results across the entire module.
     AM.invalidate(M, PreservedAnalyses::none());

+    // Clear the entry in the analysis manager for function F2 if we've completely removed it from the module.
+    FAM.clear(F2);

     ...
   }

-This is especially important when a pass removes then adds a function.
-The analysis manager may store a pointer to a function that has been deleted, and if the pass creates a new function before invalidating analysis results, the new function may be at the same address as the old one, causing invalid cached results.
-This is also useful for being more precise about invalidation.
-Selectively invalidating analysis results only for functions modified in an SCC pass can allow more analysis results to remain.
-But except for complex fine-grain invalidation with inner proxies, passes should typically just return a proper ``PreservedAnalyses`` and let the pass manager deal with proper invalidation.
+One thing to note when accessing inner level IR analyses is cached results for deleted IR.
+If a function is deleted in a module pass, its address is still used as the key for cached analyses.
+Take care in the pass to either clear the results for that function or not use inner analyses at all.

+``AM.invalidate(M, PreservedAnalyses::none());`` will invalidate the inner
+analysis manager proxy which will clear all cached analyses, conservatively assuming that there are invalid addresses used as keys for cached analyses.
+However, if you'd like to be more selective about which analyses are cached/invalidated, you can mark the analysis manager proxy as preserved, essentially saying that all deleted entries have been taken care of manually.
+This should only be done with measurable compile time gains as it can be tricky to make sure all the right analyses are invalidated.

 Implementing Analysis Invalidation
 ==================================